Kitware/SMTK/doc/userguide/task/classes.rst

-The Group has a "mode," which describes how children are related to one another: when the mode is parallel, children have no dependency on one another and the group itself is dependent on all of its children.
+The Group has a "mode," which describes how children are related to one another: when the mode is parallel, children have no dependency on one another; the parent group configures them independently.
-When the mode is serial, children must be completed in the order specified (i.e., each successive task is dependent on its predecessor) and the group itself is dependent on the final child task.
+When the mode is serial, children must be completed in the order specified (i.e., each successive task is dependent on its predecessor) and each child task may configure its successor as it becomes completable.

 Task groups are completable by default (i.e., when no children are configured).
-If children exist, the group takes its state as a combination of its dependencies.
+If children exist, the group takes its internal state as a combination of its children's
-In serial mode, the group has a single internal dependency and its state is identical to the dependency's state.
-If the group also has external dependencies on sibling tasks (that are not children), its state also depends on them.
-In parallel mode, the group has at least as many dependencies as children.
+states:

+* irrelevant if all of its children are irrelevant;
+* unavailable if all of its children are unavailable;
+* incomplete if any of its children are incomplete;
+* completable if all of its relevant children are completable; and
+* completed when the user marks either it or all of its children completed.

+As with other task classes, the group's overall state also includes the state of its external dependencies.

 The task Group class accepts all the JSON configuration that the base Task class does, plus: